 What’s the deal?
 First-rate Argentinian tapas and cocktails.

-What to drink: An olé pisco with lemon and coriander.
+What should I drink?
+An olé pisco with lemon and coriander.

 After Pulperia and Biondi, ebullient French-Argentinian chef Fernando de Tommaso has a new address in his arsenal: Bar de Biondi, right next to the eponymous restaurant.
 There’s stellar seafood tapas like ceviche and marinated sardines, plus French and Argentinian natural wines and South American cocktails mixed by expert bartender Alexandre (formerly of 1K).